 Suppose that you wish to allow your client to activate/deactivate the installed WordPress plugins himself.
-But you don’t wish to allow him make that for some important, system level plugins, which should be hidden from the client which does not have needed technical skills.
+But you don’t wish to allow him make that with some important, critical, system level plugins, which should be hidden from the client, who does not have needed technical skills or/and knowledge.
 This is possible with User Role Editor Pro “Per plugin role and user access management” add-on.

-So let’s see how to restrict plugins available for activation/deactivation for selected user.
+So let’s see how to restrict the list of plugins available for activation/deactivation for selected user.

 Turn on this option at “Settings->User Role Editor->Additional Modules” tab: